Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Day 4: The Amazing Day on the Inca Trail (Cloud Forest Area)

-Day three of your Inca Trail adventure highlights the rich diversity of ecosystems along the route.
-Known for its abundance of orchids (about 135 species), this section of the trail offers plenty of opportunities to see these beautiful flowers, along with hummingbirds and other bird species.
+Day three of your Inca Trail trek emphasizes the amazing variety of ecosystems along the route.
+As a region known for its orchids (about 135 species), you will find many occasions to see these stunning flowers, along with hummingbirds and other bird species.

-After lunch, we hike for two more hours to Phuyupatamarca, where we’ll enjoy stunning views of Machu Picchu Mountain and Aguas Calientes.
-The final portion of the trail involves a challenging descent with many stairs—trekking poles will be helpful here.
+After lunch, you will continue to hike for two more hours to Phuyupatamarca.
+At this location, you will be rewarded with stunning views of Machu Picchu Mountain and Aguas Calientes.
+The last portion of the day includes an extended descent that is challenging in nature and includes significant stairs.
+Trekking poles will benefit your descent.

 Our day concludes at Wiñayhuayna, our final campsite at 2,650 meters, where we’ll spend the night before our grand arrival at Machu Picchu.